North East Branch12th September 2017 by webspinner

 Sean may not have a huge stock, but his condition is really good and he often comes with unusual sets, including this one of Peninsular ‘Hindu Gods’ in really lovely condition, snapped up by a delighted buyer recently.

 Paul Lynch – has been settling in nicely for a few years and has a regular September spot.
 You probably know him from Nottingham Albums and Cards; he is a dealer in all kinds of collectable cards and intriguing ephemera, and also producer of the new generation of the Murray Card Values.
-Check out his website at www.collectorsworld-
+On which note, the brand NEW edition of this work will be launched in April 2020; it will be a special volume to mark the 50th Anniversary of the original publication.
+For more details, check out his website at : www.collectorsworld-

 Mike Heard – of Derby, with his amazing stock of cards, and vast knowledge of football; you may know him from the Durham Postcard, Cigarette Card and Stamp Fair as well, but you may not know he has been attending our meetings for almost 30 years!
 He was definitely our first “regular” dealer, and we are very delighted to hear he would be prepared to come more than once a year if we got stuck for any reason.

 John Vardon – has paid us a few visits and looks forward to coming along with his lovely wife.
 They come all the way over from Cumbria, a fair hike for him, but he always has good sales and enjoys chatting about cards with our visitors, which makes it worth his while.